 If we believe that we can fully identify costs, including the costs of building new power plants and the cost of pollution or even the cost of servicing the national debt, then let’s focus on lowering “total” costs.

 We face the “lower taxes” hoax all the time.
 Lawmakers have shown that they are not really interested in lowering total costs–which should be the real focus.
-In fact, they do not seem to be interesting in lowering taxes either.
+In fact, they do not seem to be interesting in lowering taxes either except for a few donors.
 Lowering taxes (or taxes in one category) while increasing costs elsewhere is disingenuous.
 I do not care whether I pay one person or another for a certain level of benefit, comfort or moral objective given the two are roughly equivalent.
 And in some cases, forcing costs onto one party or another is not morally or tactically helpful.
 Sometimes it could be, sometimes it is not.